:

 Cheryl, I think you're very strong.
 I'm a crier too, so I can relate.
 It's okay.

 I want to talk about the task force, because I have had issues with it for years.
 I've met with Canadian perinatal mental health folks.
 They have issues with the guidelines as well.
 We're talking about breast cancer today, but just the methodology.
-I'm sure you all saw that today, the health minister announced the external expert review panel, and I think we're all happy to see that.
+I'm sure you all saw that today, the announced the external expert review panel, and I think we're all happy to see that.

 I'll start with Dense Breasts because I've met with you for probably five or six years now.